MS-Izoku/aesop-frontend-redux/README.md

 * NumericInput for certain numerical form fields
 * React Bootstrap / MDBReact for basic component styling
 * Thunk for managing async redux

+#Notes
+* Currently in dire need of styling and cool information displays